This is the multi-page printable view of this section. Click here to print.

 Constraints

-Certificate Manager provides a service by Region unit.
-Please create and use the service in the required Region.
+Certificate Manager provides services on a per‑Region basis.
+Create the service in the required Region and use it.
 The quota per Region is as follows.

 |---|---|---|